l'istituto

 NEWS e pubblicazioni

 The IUPAP was established in Brussels in 1922 by 13 founding member countries to foster international collaboration in physics across all disciplines.
 Since its inception under its first President, Nobel Laureate Sir William Henry Bragg, and its first Secretary, Henri Abraham, the Union has been instrumental in uniting the global physics community.
+The first commission, dedicated to symbols and units, was created in 1931, while C12 was established by IUPAP in 1960 to promote the exchange of information and views among members of the international nuclear physics community.

-Building on this profound legacy, Working Group 9 (then chaired by Angela Bracco) was established in 2003, specifically dedicated to International Cooperation in Nuclear Physics (ICNP).
-Formed upon the recommendation of the IUPAP Commission on Nuclear Physics (C12), WG9 was given a comprehensive mandate to evaluate and guide the key issues facing Nuclear Physics worldwide, including producing and maintaining a comprehensive compendium of existing and developmental nuclear facilities worldwide, exploring mechanisms to enhance international cooperation, and serving as a source of expert advice for governmental and intergovernmental organisations.
+Building on this profound legacy, Working Group 9 (then chaired by Angela Bracco) was established in 2003, specifically dedicated to the International Cooperation in Nuclear Physics (ICNP).
+Formed upon the recommendation of the IUPAP Commission on Nuclear Physics (C12), WG9 was given a comprehensive mandate to evaluate and guide the key issues facing Nuclear Physics worldwide, including producing and maintaining a comprehensive compendium of operating and future nuclear facilities worldwide, exploring mechanisms to enhance international cooperation, and serving as a source of expert advice for governmental and intergovernmental organisations.

 NuPECCMeeting